 Prosperous industries create thriving supply chains.
 Protos clusters complementary businesses in the energy and environmental sectors together, unlocking new opportunities for suppliers and access to new markets.

 Clean growth means delivering increased economic growth while cutting greenhouse gas emissions.
-Peel NRE is a founding member of the industry led collaboration - Net Zero North West - which has come together to rise to the challenger of becoming the UK's first low carbon industrial cluster by 2030.
+Peel NRE is a founding member of the industry led collaboration - Net Zero North West - which has come together to rise to the challenger of becoming the world's first net zero industrial cluster by 2040.

-Bringing together the city regions of Liverpool and Manchester, alongside Cheshire and Warrington, the cluster could deliver 33,000 jobs, over £4bn investment and save 10 million tonnes of carbon per year.
-Protos is a key project within the cluster with the aim of providing low carbon, reliable energy directly to industrial neighbours, helping them meet their zero carbon goals.
+Protos is a key project within the cluster with the aim of providing low carbon, reliable energy directly to industrial neighbours, and capturing their CO2 emissions, helping them meet their zero carbon goals.

 An important part of the cluster is the leading work taking place in the North West around hydrogen.
 Peel NRE (formerly Peel Environmental) is one of the founding members of the North West Hydrogen Alliance and there are plans to develop the UK’s ﬁrst plastic-to-hydrogen facility at Protos.
 Protos is a key stakeholder in the HyNet North West project, the most advanced hydrogen and carbon capture, utilisation and storage (CCUS) project in the UK which could see hydrogen blended into the gas grid and piped into homes and businesses by 2024.